RTEMS/rtems-docs/cpu_supplement/powerpc.rst

 may be necessary to run with caching disabled to use these emulators.

-In addition to the requirements described in the*Board Support Packages* chapter of the RTEMS C Applications User’s Manual for the reset code which is executed before the call to ``rtems_initialize_executive``, the PowrePC version has the following specific requirements:
+In addition to the requirements described in the*Board Support Packages* chapter of the RTEMS C Applications User's Manual for the reset code which is executed before the call to ``rtems_initialize_executive``, the PowrePC version has the following specific requirements: